Two people ride mountain bikes on a doubletrack trail among lush grass and tall trees.

 Mountain Biking

-Mountain biking is an activity of riding a specialized bicycle off-road, typically utilizing single track trails.
-Mountain bikes are characterized by wider, knobby tires, an angled frame, and often a suspension system to more effectively and comfortably ride over roots, rocks, and other features on a trail.
+Mountain bikers use a specialized off-road bicycle, typically utilizing single track trails.
+Mountain bikes are characterized by wider, knobby tires, an angled frame.
+They often have a suspension system to more effectively and comfortably ride over roots, rocks and other trail features.

-Several State Parks allow mountain biking on in-park trails, which may also be open to hikers and equestrians.
-However, mountain biking (like equestrian use) is often the exception and not the norm within State Parks.
-Please be sure to check out the allowed trail uses for your State Parks’ destination before heading out!
+Several state parks allow mountain biking on in-park trails, which may also be open to hikers and equestrians.
+However, mountain biking (like equestrian use) is often the exception and not the norm.
+Please be sure to check out the allowed trail uses for the park you're visiting before heading out!

 Rules & safety

-Mountain bikers must yield to other trail users, pass with care, and operate at speeds appropriate for the conditions.
-Please follow any posted signs, closures and rules, and communicate with other trail users you encounter.
+Mountain bikers must yield to other trail users, pass with care and operate at speeds appropriate for the conditions.
+Please follow any posted signs, closures, rules and communicate with other trail users you encounter.

-Please remember that it’s never okay to build new trails in State Parks without permission.
-If you’re interested in trail building and trail maintenance, please consider joining an official trail work party through your local trail advocacy organization or check out State Parks volunteer events!
+Remember, it’s never okay to build new trails in a state parks without permission.
+If you’re interested in trail building and trail maintenance, please consider joining an official trail work party through your local trail advocacy organization or check out state park's volunteer events!

 Map & visitor guide